logigearcorp/srs-gondola-website/README.md

 Some technical considerations we have to take into account:
 * Should we choose WordPress as our CMS framework? >> Yes
 * What is the most cost-effective hosting service? >> Digital Ocean
-* How to deploy new code by only 1 click?
+* How to deploy new code by only 1 click? >> We work directly on the production droplet
-* How do we secure the website?
+* How do we secure the website? >> TBD